Lucarda/pdmanual-hugo/content/getting-pd-to-run.md

 Pd should work under any version of Windows since XP.
 You can download as a self-extracting archive (a ".exe" file).
-Run this and select a destination directory when prompted, such as "pd" or "Program Filespd".
+Run this and select a destination directory when prompted, such as "C:\pd" or "C:\Program Files\pd".

-If for example you put Pd in "C:Program Filespd", the executable program will be "C:Program Filespdbinpd".
-You can simply adjust your path to include C:pdbin and then invoke "pd" in a command prompt window.
+If for example you put Pd in "C:\Program Files\pd", the executable program will be "C:\Program Files\pd\bin\pd".
+You can simply adjust your path to include "C:\Program Files\pd\bin\" and then invoke "pd" in a command prompt window.
 You can also make a shortcut to the executable program (left-click on it and drag to the desktop, for example.)